schuhmm3/infopipeline/README.md

 Use message broker for communication between micros ( Kafka or similar) [or expose rest APIs but broker approach is superior]

+Maintainability should rely on a comprehensive test suite with quality assurance (SonarQube, Kiuwan or similar).